apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/headless_browser.md

 > Our focus will be on Playwright, which boasts additional features and better documentation.
 Notably, it originates from the same team responsible for Puppeteer.

-Building a Playwright scraper with Crawlee is extremely easy.
-To show you how easy it really is, we'll reuse the Cheerio scraper code from the previous lesson.
-By changing only a few lines of code, we'll turn it into a full headless scraper.
+Crawlee has a built-in support for building Playwright scrapers.
+Let's reuse code of the Cheerio scraper from the previous lesson.
+It'll take us just a few changes to turn it into a full headless scraper.

 First, we must install Playwright into our project.
 It's not included in Crawlee, because it's quite large as it bundles all the browsers.